Church of St. Mary Draperis, Istanbul

-Saint Mary Draperis (Santa Maria Draperis, Meryem Ana Draperis Latin Katolik Kilisesi) is a Roman Catholic Church in Istanbul, important for historical reasons.
-Established in 1584, the church is one of the most ancient Roman Catholic parishes of Istanbul.
+Saint Mary Draperis (Santa Maria Draperis, Meryem Ana Draperis Latin Katolik Kilisesi) is a Catholic church in Istanbul, important for historical reasons.
+Established in 1678, the church is one of the most ancient Catholic parishes of Istanbul.

-Location

 The edifice lies in Istanbul, in the district of Beyoğlu, at 215, Istiklal Caddesi, (the ancient Grande Rue de Pera), at the bottom of a steep staircase, which is protected by an artistic fence.